Drawing Trees with Perfect Angular Resolution and Polynomial Area: Straight-line drawings for ordered trees

+By combining Lemmas~\ref{lem:spiral} and~\ref{lem:spiral-area} we immediately obtain the following theorem since drawing the whole Fibonacci caterpillar $T_k$ requires at least as much area as drawing only its spine.

+\begin{theorem} Any straight-line drawing of the Fibonacci caterpillar $T_k$ with perfect angular resolution requires area $\Omega(c^k)$ for some $c>1$. \end{theorem}

+Similar reasoning was used by Frati~\cite{f-mapuddtofdag-08} to show an exponential lower bound on the area of upward straight-line drawings for ordered trees.
 The Fibonacci caterpillar shows that we cannot maintain all constraints (straight-line edges, crossing-free, perfect angular resolution, polynomial area) for ordered trees.
-However, as we show next, using circular arcs instead of straight-line edges allows us to respect the remaining three constraints.
-See, for example, Figure~\ref{fig:fibo-lombardi}.
+However, as we show next, using circular arcs instead of straight-line edges allows us to respect the other three constraints; see Figure~\ref{fig:fibo-lombardi}.